My Workflow: What To Expect

 Pricing, licensing and usage

-This document is intended as a starting point and I invite feedback so that we are all on the same page from the start.
+This document is intended purely as a starting point, and I invite input and feedback to ensure that we are all on the same page from the start of the project.

 Contract

-Once we are agreed on the outline of the project I will send a short contract that states the intended scope of the work, timescales, fees, copyright, usage, cancellation and payment terms.
+Once we are agreed on the outline of the project, I send a short contract that states the intended scope of the work, timescales, fees, copyright, usage, cancellation and payment terms.

-Here is a separate post outlining and explaining the main clauses of my contract.
+Here is a separate post with an example of my contract.

 Deposit

-On signing the contract, the deposit will be due before the time can be booked and the work can progress.
+On signing the contract, the deposit will be due before time can be booked and work can progress.
 I charge a 50% deposit upfront to cover production costs and last minute cancellations.

 Pre-Production

-During the research and planning phase of the project I will create a production plan for making the campaign.
-Subjects will be contacted and days booked for individual shoots.
+During the research and planning phase of the project I create a production plan for creating the raw materials for the campaign.
+Subjects are contacted and times are booked for individual shoots.

 Production

-This is usually an intense period of work but I make sure to check in regularly for feedback on direction.
-This is, after all, a collaborative process.
+This is usually an intense period of work, but I make sure to check in regularly with the clients/collaborators for feedback and direction.
+This is, after all, a collaborative, creative process.

 Post-Production & Review

-After the content production is complete the images will be edited, stories written and advocacy tools created; this includes websites, books, flyers, social posts and any other agreed upon outputs.
+After the content production is complete the images are edited, stories written and advocacy tools created; this includes websites, books, flyers, social posts and any other agreed-upon outputs.

-This phase overlaps with the review phase as I will book two or three sessions for critical feedback.
+This phase overlaps with the review phase within which I book two sessions with the clients/collaborators for critical feedback and updates.

 Final Delivery

-Once everyone is happy with the reviewed material I will deliver the final images and advocacy tools.
-These will be uploaded to a password-protected, shared folder and made available for 1 year after completion of the project.
+Once all parties are happy with the reviewed material, I deliver the final images and advocacy tools.
+These will be uploaded to a shared Google Drive and made available for the duration of the licensing period.

 Payment